slatedocs/slate/source/includes/azure/_clusters.md

 -------           | -----------
-id                | The resource id name              | The name of the resource, unique within the environment provisioningState | The state of the cluster could be any of [Succeeded, Creating, Deleting, Updating, Cancelled, Failed], dnsPrefix         | DNS prefix specified when creating the managed cluster nodePools         | Number of node container service agent pool. totalNodes        | The total number of nodes across all nodePools rbacEnabled       | Indicates of RBAC is enabled for this kubernetes cluster endpoint          | The fully qualified domain name (fqdn) for the master pool region            | The resource location version           | The version of kubernetes running in the cluster,
+id                | The resource id name              | The name of the resource, unique within the environment provisioningState | The state of the cluster could be any of [Succeeded, Creating, Deleting, Updating, Cancelled, Failed] dnsPrefix         | DNS prefix specified when creating the managed cluster nodePools         | Number of node container service agent pool totalNodes        | The total number of nodes across all nodePools rbacEnabled       | Indicates of RBAC is enabled for this kubernetes cluster endpoint          | The fully qualified domain name (fqdn) for the master pool region            | The resource location version           | The version of kubernetes running in the cluster